rachana-palo/IMAGE-STEGANOGRAPHY-/README.md

-# Steganography: Hiding an image inside another
+# Steganography: Hiding a text inside an image

 ## Usage